| TERMIO(4I) | Ioctl Requests | TERMIO(4I) |

 allocated to the session will receive appropriate

-and SIGTTIN
+SIGTTOU and SIGTTIN signals.

 Unless other arrangements have been made, this signal causes the processes